6 Unusual Vaginal Fluids Decoded If You're Not Sure What's Going On Down There

 3. Clear & Stretchy

-Egg white, stretchy, clear discharge, also called cervical mucus, is normal and healthy.
+Egg white-like, stretchy, and clear discharge, also called cervical mucus, is normal and healthy.
 You might get it at the same time every month as part of your regular, overall menstrual cycle.
 This wonder stuff means your body is getting ready to welcome some sperm with open arms, as the discharge nourishes and protects sperm.

 4. Watery & Clear